Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Counterexamples

 \subsection{Game with a PTE that is not a Nash equilibrium}

 Figure \ref{figure-asymmetric-social-dilemma} shows a counterexample in which the PTE is not a Nash equilibrium.
 The prisoner's dilemma is also such a game.
 For some other games, the PTE is a Nash equilibrium -- for example, a game where both players always get the same payoffs and have aligned interests.
-The non-Nashian paradigm in general is thus in no particular inclusion relationship with Nash equilibria.
+The non-Nashian paradigm, in general, is thus in no particular inclusion relationship with Nash equilibria.